Are Chiropractic Brochures Still Necessary?

-Too many words – When patients are confronted by a sea of gray type it makes it harder to browse.
+Too many words – When patients are confronted by a sea of gray type it makes it hard to browse.
 Worse, when readability statistics hover around the 12th grade reading level (or higher) it’s simply too much work.

 Not enough pictures - These days you must tell the majority of your story with pictures and photo captions.
 Ever watch someone spin through his or her Facebook feed?
-They pause to look at the photos.
+They only pause to look at the photos.
 Or videos.

 Hope rather than pain – Are you inclined to grab a brochure with a picture of someone grimacing in pain?
 Probably not.
 Prospective new patients are drawn to hope and the promise of a better tomorrow.
 Make sure your brochures offer hope.

 There are countless other elements that go into making a patient-friendly chiropractic brochure.
 The key is to acknowledge that this is a marketing and practice promotion issue.
 It’s no wonder that relying on brochures that were created 20 years ago (or longer) might result in the belief that brochures are no longer necessary.

 How to Turn Brochures Into New Patients

-Perhaps the greatest challenge is that most chiropractors don’t know how to use brochures to grow their practice.
+Perhaps the greatest challenge is that many chiropractors don’t know how to use brochures to grow their practice.
 Many open their practices with the belief that they need a brochure rack, but not exactly sure why.

 Having never been trained how to use brochures (or just about any other form of practice promotion), these new patient “seeds” languish in the wall-mounted racks waiting for patients to help themselves.

 Those who do often scan the more interesting topics and return them to your rack.